TraanQuang1509/RTR/Report/week4.md

   - **MAV_CMD_NAV_TAKEOFF**: The vehicle will climb straight up from it’s current location to the specified altitude.
 If the mission is begun while the copter is already flying, the vehicle will climb straight up to the specified altitude, if the vehicle is already above the altitude the command will be ignored and the mission will move onto the next command immediately.
     - Param7: Altitude(m)
     - See example in Python [here](https://github.com/TraanQuang1509/RTR/blob/main/Report/Mavlink%20example/takeoff.py)

+  - **MAV_CMD_NAV_LAND**: The copter will land at its current location or proceed at current altitude to the lat/lon coordinates provided (if non-zero) and land.
+This is the mission equivalent of the [LAND flight mode](https://ardupilot.org/copter/docs/land-mode.html#land-mode).
+    - Param5: Target latitude(If zero, the Copter will land at the current latitude).
+    - Param6: Longitude (If zero, the Copter will land at the current longitude).
+    - See example in Python [here](https://github.com/TraanQuang1509/RTR/blob/main/Report/Mavlink%20example/takeoff.py)